An enrichment program for Year 11 theatre-lovers across Victoria.

 Each year since 2010, a group of Year 11 theatre-lovers have been selected as MTC Ambassadors, embarking on a year-long extension program that offers insight into the world of professional theatre.
 Each month the Ambassadors meet with MTC staff and artists, and share their experiences of theatre with like-minded peers.
 Participation is free of charge.

 What does the program entail?

 Meeting roughly once a month, MTC Ambassadors are offered the chance to extend their knowledge and experience by attending MTC productions, hearing from guest speakers, and sharing their responses to theatre with a group of like-minded young people.
 2021 MTC Ambassadors will enjoy a blended virtual and face-to-face program, combining online Zoom workshops with theatre excursions in Southbank, to provide rare insight into the MTC production process.

 Ambassadors take a leadership role which has two functions; to act as youth representatives within the Company, and to act as advocates for MTC within their school and social communities.

 How do students become an MTC Ambassador?

-- Students must be nominated by a teacher via the button below.
+- Students must be nominated by a teacher via a form on our website.
 Each school may only nominate one student per year, and students must be in Year 11 at a Victorian school.
 Nominations closed Wednesday 2 March.